owntone/owntone-server/README.md

 Solution: Set two library paths in the config, and add the .remote file to the local path.
 See [Libraries on network mounts](#libraries-on-network-mounts).

-#### You did not enter the correct name or pairing code
+#### You did not enter the correct pairing code
 You will see an error in the log about pairing failure with a HTTP response code that is *not* 0.
-Solution: Copy-paste the name to be sure to get specials characters right.
-You can also try the pairinghelper script located in the scripts-folder of the source.
+Solution: Try again.
+You can also try the pairinghelper script located in the scripts-folder of the source or the mpc method described above.

 #### No response from Remote, possibly a network issue
 If you see an error in the log with either: